HeetVekariya/Innoquine/README.md

 api_key = "YOUR_API_KEY"
 ```

-6. Adjust `max_tokens` according to your API plan in the `state.py` file. suggested value is `100`.
+6. Adjust `max_tokens` according to your API plan in the `state.py` file.
+Minimum suggested value is `100`.
 Currently, the app is configured to use `50` tokens per request.
 ```python
 max_tokens = 100
 ```